openstreetmap/svn-archive/applications/editors/josm/nsis/README.txt

-This is the Win32 installer generator for OpenStreetMap, to create a Windows like installer.
+This is the Win32 installer generator for JOSM, to create a Windows like installer.
 This should ease installation and provides a reasonable set of default preferences for Windows users.